 We can’t be certain that Patanjali meant cannabis as part of the herbs in the fifth pathway, but as Dee Dussault points out in her book, Ganja Yoga, many historians agree that he was probably referring to a psychoactive plant – most likely cannabis.

 Some modern day yoga practitioners argue that cannabis is not a conscious way to access spiritual growth and enlightenment.
 Most of these beliefs are influenced by the anti-marijuana campaigns that occurred during the plant’s full throttle prohibition period.
 The spread of misinformation that occurred during this time impacted the collective conscious profoundly.
-Education has since become one of the most important aspects in the marijuana industry.
-Today, leaders in the space are working relentlessly to undo the wrongful programming while also leveraging this ancient ayurvedic medicine into its rightful place in society.
+Education has since become one of the most important aspects in the cannabis industry.
+Today, leaders in the space are working relentlessly to undo the wrongful programming while leveraging the medicine into its rightful place in society.

 As the ancient practice developed into an industry of its own, it became most commonly understood as an exercise before a meditation.
 Many people arrive at yoga with the intention of maintaining shape, losing weight or trying out a new exercise routine.
 What is later discovered, after maintaining a disciplined practice, is a new sense of self; one that is calm, cool and collected.